 As a millennial with a borrowed HBO login, I loved watching the dripping excess of Succession.
 But I was not prepared to enjoy the show I compared it to: Monarca.
 It’s centered on a family of media conglomerate and tequila billionaires in Mexico.
 After the murder of their father, Ana María, Andrés, and Joaquin vie for his empire’s throne.
 The stories of an all-Mexican family of elites don’t play the way they do on Succession, or even Arrested Development.
 There’s intrigue, betrayal, and drama.

-They also bypass the they’re-Mexican-but-always-speak-English trope of some US show.
+They also bypass the they’re-Mexican-but-always-speak-English trope of some US shows.
 Though it’s a Netflix-owned series, Monarca is set in Mexico and films in Spanish.
 I’m glad they can find crossover success while retaining what makes them unique.

 Priyanka on Canada’s Drag Race: why diversity is important behind the camera